 And just remember, just because its offshore is never an excuse for a poor customer experience.

 As always I look forward to your views.

-- If you would like to find a list of call centre outsourcers by country and skill or consultants that specialise in call centre outsourcing search our Business Directory
+Search a list of call centre outsourcers by country and skill in our Business Directory